llancruzz/hogwarts/README.md

 - Registered users are granted access to create posts and share them with the world.
 - This form serves a dual purpose: it can be used both for creating a new post and for editing an existing one. an existing post.
-- Users registered are able to upload an image to represent their post listing, and choose from a options of categories to display their post.
+- Users registered can upload an image to represent their post listing and choose from options of categories to display their post.
 The form comprises a title and a content section as well.
-- In order to post their content, users must provide an image, a title, and the content itself.
+- To post their content, users must provide an image, a title, and the content itself.
 - User Stories : [#16](https://github.com/llancruzz/hogwarts/issues/16) | [#25](https://github.com/llancruzz/hogwarts/issues/25)

 ![Post create Page](docs/create-post-page.png)